giantswarm/fmt/go/project_structure/library.md

 Since we use Go modules releasing a major version of the library means we also need to change the import path of the module.
 The last segment of the module import must be `/vX` for `vX.Y.Z` releases where `X >= 2`.
 E.g. for release `v3.4.5` it must be `v3`.
-This is because of backward compatibility reasons.
-Technically module defined with `/vX` segment is treated as a separate module from the v0 and v1 versions.
+This is important for the libraries as they are imported in external repositories (as opposed to operators for example) and they wouldn't be Go module compatible otherwise.
+It's worth mentioning that module defined with `/vX` segment is treated as a separate module from the v0 and v1 versions and they can be imported at the same time.

 Let's try to illustrate that with `github.com/giantswarm/k8sclient` library example.